buccaneerai/note-window-consumer/performance/2023-04-20/Demo/a.md

 ```

 #### INTRO
-The patient presents with a severe headache that began upon waking up.
+Patient presents with a severe headache that started in the morning.

 #### CC
 Severe headache

 #### HPI
-The patient woke up with a severe headache, which has persisted since around 5 AM.
-The pain is described as the worst they have ever experienced and has caused vomiting due to its intensity.
-The patient felt feverish the night before and mentioned their son has been sick for a couple of days.
-The headache is not accompanied by blurred vision, numbness, or weakness.
-The patient tried taking Tylenol for the pain, but it made no difference.
+The patient woke up with a severe headache that has been ongoing since around 5 am.
+The pain is described as terrible and the worst pain they have ever experienced.
+The headache is accompanied by nausea and vomiting due to the intensity of the pain.
+The patient's son has been sick for a few days, and the patient felt feverish the night before.
+They took Tylenol for the pain, but it made no difference.

 #### ROS
 - neurological: [true] headache
+- gastrointestinal: [true] nausea
+- gastrointestinal: [true] vomiting
 - eyes: [false] blurred vision
 - neurological: [false] numbness
 - neurological: [false] weakness